dekpo/Reporting-Tools-RAG/README.md

 #### Bar Charts
 ```
-"Create a bar chart showing sales by region using the revenue column"
+"Create a bar chart showing humanitarian aid distribution by region"
-"Make a bar chart of product categories vs total sales"
+"Make a bar chart of program funding allocations by sector"
-"Show me a bar chart comparing department budgets"
+"Show me a bar chart comparing peacekeeping mission budgets"
 ```

 #### Line Charts
 ```
-"Create a line chart showing sales trends over time"
+"Create a line chart showing refugee population trends over time"
-"Generate a line chart of monthly revenue progression"
+"Generate a line chart of development indicator progress by year"
-"Show me how customer satisfaction changed over the quarters"
+"Show me how food security levels changed over the quarters"
 ```

 #### Scatter Plots
 ```
-"Create a scatter plot of price vs sales volume"
+"Create a scatter plot of development funding vs poverty reduction"
-"Show me a scatter plot comparing age and income"
+"Show me a scatter plot comparing education access and literacy rates"
-"Generate a scatter plot of marketing spend vs revenue"
+"Generate a scatter plot of climate funding vs emission reductions"
 ```

 #### Pie Charts
 ```
-"Create a pie chart showing market share by company"
+"Create a pie chart showing humanitarian funding by donor country"
-"Generate a pie chart of budget allocation by department"
+"Generate a pie chart of program budget allocation by theme"
-"Show me a pie chart of customer segments"
+"Show me a pie chart of refugee populations by country of origin"
 ```

 #### Histograms
 ```
-"Create a histogram of customer ages"
+"Create a histogram of beneficiary age distributions"
-"Show me a histogram of order values"
+"Show me a histogram of project completion times"
-"Generate a histogram of response times"
+"Generate a histogram of humanitarian response times"
 ```

 #### Box Plots
 ```
-"Create a box plot of salaries by department"
+"Create a box plot of program effectiveness scores by region"
-"Generate a box plot showing price distribution"
+"Generate a box plot showing funding distribution patterns"
-"Show me a box plot of performance scores by team"
+"Show me a box plot of development indicators by country group"
 ```

 #### Heatmaps
 ```
-"Create a correlation heatmap of all numeric columns"
+"Create a correlation heatmap of all development indicators"
-"Show me a heatmap of relationships between variables"
+"Show me a heatmap of relationships between humanitarian metrics"
-"Generate a correlation matrix for the financial data"
+"Generate a correlation matrix for the sustainable development goals data"
 ```

 ### How to Use Chart Generation